-If that’s you, it isn’t your fault.
-Not exactly.
+I will give you this.
 Home insurance fine print has traditionally been pretty tedious and difficult to unpack.
-It doesn’t make it any better that a handful of home insurance websites — I won’t name names — are still partying like they did back in 1999, with outdated interfaces.
+It doesn’t make it any better that a handful of home insurance websites — I won’t name names — still look like AOL and Amazon had a baby.

 - Show you how to use an online quote generator to estimate your home insurance premium